robert17/iotf-rtd/docs/nodejs/node-js_devices.rst

 Handling commands
 ------------------

 When the device client connects, it automatically subscribes to any command for this device.
 To process specific commands you need to register a command callback function.
-The device client emits *command* when a command is received.
+The device client sends *command* when a command is received.
 The callback function has the following properties.

 -   commandName - name of the command invoked
 -   format - e.g json, xml